 16:03Copy video clip URL Clips from “Media Burn” by Ant Farm.
 Doug Hall, as “artist-president” John F. Kennedy, addresses the nation from Cow Palace in San Francisco on July 4, 1975.
 “Television, because of its technology and the way it must be used, can only produce autocratic political forms, hierarchies, and hopeless alienation.
 Mass media monopolies control people by their control of information.
 In our vast society it is virtually impossible to escape the influence of commercial advertising.
 And who can deny that we a re a nation addicted to television and the constant flow of media?
 And not a few of us are frustrated by this addiction.
 Now I ask you, My fellow Americans, haven’t you ever wanted to put your foot through your television screen?”

 20:32Copy video clip URL “The Pope’s Visit,” October 4, 1979, by Joseph McGarry.
-Joe and Frank McGarry report from Super Dog drive-in hot dog stand on Devon and Milwaukee Ave. in Chicago, waiting for Pope John Paul II’s motorcade.
-They walk down Milwaukee Ave. trying out the (mostly Polish) culinary delights and talking to spectators who are waving Polish flags and selling memorabilia.
+Joe and Frank McGarry report from Superdawg drive-in hot dog stand on Devon and Milwaukee Ave. in Chicago, waiting for Pope John Paul II’s motorcade.
+They walk down Milwaukee Ave. talking to spectators who are waving Polish flags and selling memorabilia.
+They pass by a Liberty Bank sign with a message in Polish, and eat Polish sausages.
 The parade begins, and in true Chicago fashion, the Irish are well-represented, as are politicians, including long-time Alderman Roman Pucinski.
 The film closes with a still shot of the Pope passing by.

 24:03Copy video clip URL Image Union closing.